VietJet Air: New routes

-On 15 January 2025, VietJet announced the addition of four new routes to China.
-Commencing 30 March 2025, three new routes will be added to its service namely Ho Chi Minh-Beijing Daxing, Hanoi-Guangzhou and Ho Chi Minh-Guangzhou.
-Subsequently, another new route between Hanoi and Beijing Daxing will begin on 1 April 2025.
+On January 15, 2025, VietJet announced the addition of four new routes to China.
+Commencing March 30, 2025, three new routes will be added to its service namely Ho Chi Minh-Beijing Daxing, Hanoi-Guangzhou and Ho Chi Minh-Guangzhou.
+Subsequently, another new route between Hanoi and Beijing Daxing will begin on April 1, 2025.
 A new inaugural route to Auckland will begin in September 2025.

+Vietjet has announced its first direct route connecting Ho Chi Minh City (SGN) and Colombo, Sri Lanka (CMB), expected to launch in August 2026 with four round-trip flights per week.
+The new service, announced on May 8, 2026, aims to strengthen bilateral trade, tourism, and connectivity between Vietnam and South Asia, while acting as a gateway for travelers from Australia, Japan, and South Korea.